wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-introduction-delivering-virtual-events-using-microsoft-teams-microsoft-365/includes/what-virtual-events.md

 The different kinds of virtual event support in Microsoft 365 ranges in complexity.
 The scenarios are supported by:

-- **Team meetings**: Supported using Microsoft Teams, supports up to a new limit of 1,000 participants.
+- **Team meetings**: Supported using a Teams meeting, supports up to a new limit of 1,000 participants.

-- **Webinars**: Are the next step up in complexity from team meetings, and can be stand alone or form part of a series.
-You might consider using them to funnel attendance to larger conferences or community events.
-Great webinars are interactive and include hands on learning with presentations possibly being a combination of pre-recorded and live video.
+- **Webinars**: Are the next step up in complexity from team meetings.
+Webinars are scheduled in Teams and includes an out of the box registration form.
+You can ask questions to your attendees, download the registration information and have up to 20,000 internal or external participants.

-Virtual conferences will tend to be larger and longer than webinars, with multi-track and varying content types.
+- **Virtual conferences**: will tend to be larger and longer than webinars, with multi-track and varying content types.
 It's a good idea to have moderators involved with the event to monitor and manage question and answer sessions.
+Depending on the interaction required Teams Webinars or Live Events could be the best option.

-Leadership townhalls change the interaction from two-way engagement to single presenters and large audiences.
+- **Leadership townhalls**: The interaction from two-way engagement to single presenters and large audiences.
 Q & A can be moderated along with the presentations, with the aim to deliver quality messages to large teams or departments.
+Live Events would be a good choice.

-The most complex scenario is a professional public broadcast.
-It will likely involve presenters recorded live in a studio.
+- **Public broadcasts**: The most complex scenario that will likely involve presenters recorded live in a studio.
 The production will be optimized for viewers to stream the event onto a wide range of platforms.
 Your keynote speakers will most likely present at your summit using one of the Live Event options.

 ## Key roles to make your event a success